CalamityAdam/iot/rails/projects/art_share_api/README.md

 Next let's move to the API layer.
 The API describes how you will **expose** your data and specifies how the outside world can interact with it.
-Today we'll be using Chrome's Postman plugin to test our API endpoints.
+Today we'll be using the Postman web app to test our API endpoints.
 When debugging make sure to reference your Rails server log.
 It will provide you will valuable insight as to what's going wrong.